PlutoGamerpro/Taxi-Fare-Calculator-API/README.md

-# TAX OPGAVEN 🚖
+# TAX Task 🚖

-Welcome to the **TAX OPGAVEN** project!
+Welcome to the **TAX Task** project!
 This application helps users calculate taxi fares based on distance, vehicle type, and time of day.
 The application also provides a visual map of the route using Google Maps.

 ## 🚀 Features
 - Calculate taxi fares based on kilometers traveled.